LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 ### Solving the irradiance question
 Irradiance data can roughly be explained as the incoming light from all possible directions, so how de we generally solve this unknown?

-Since calculating irradiance means integrating the light coming from **an infinite possibility of directions** over a hemisphere it is infeasible to expect any answer let alone in real-time on consumer hardware.
-This means we have to approximate the irradiance using something like a **Riemann sum** this process of discretization generally returns results that are more then good enough for real-time purposes, this yield us with the following equation we have to compute:
+Since calculating irradiance means integrating the light coming from **an infinite possibility of directions** over a hemisphere it is infeasible to expect any answer, let alone in real-time on consumer hardware.
+This means we have to approximate the irradiance using something like a **Riemann sum**, this process of discretization generally returns results that are more than good enough for real-time purposes, this yield us with the following equation we have to compute:

 $$ L_o(p, \phi_o, \theta_o) = k_d {c \over \pi} \int_{\phi=0}^{2\pi} \int_{\theta=0}^{\frac{1}{2}\pi} L_i(p, \phi_i, \theta_i) \cos(\theta) \sin(theta) d\phi d\theta$$